VivianYifanLi/Li_et_al_2025_ONTSequencing/README.md

 # Li_et_al_2025_ONTSequencing
 This repostory contains scripts and data files generated for the study titled "Evaluation of full-length 16s rRNA amplicon sequencing using Oxford Nanopore Technologies for diversity surveys of understudied microbiomes".

+0-Sequence Preprocessing

+- Scripts for basecalling, cutadapt and prowler steps of sequence preprocessing in Methods section 2.5: Full-length 16S amplicon sequencing and data processing

 Figure 1